matthew-hale/pwsh-GC/README.md

 ## Installation
 Install PowerShell Core from the PowerShell github repository, here:\
 https://github.com/powershell/powershell \
-Then download/clone my repository, and Import-Module .\Centra.psm1 in a shell or a script.
+Then download/clone my repository, and Import-Module ./GuardiCoreHelper.psm1.

 ## Use
 Either use/write scripts that utilize the functions, or use them directly from the command line.
 The scripts in the repository all assume that the module file is in the same directory, and that you haven't renamed it.